somj57/Smart-brain/README.md

-# This will detect the faces in the picture you only have give the url of the image
+# This will detect the faces in the picture you only have give the url of the image👾
 Visit :- 🔗 https://somj57.github.io/Smart-brain/

 ### This project can also be find on smart brains site 🚀